 For instance, you can keep food expenses low by eating from Thailand’s world-famous street food stalls, which is an adventure in itself.

-Consider the five destinations here for your summer holiday this year and you’re sure to get maximum value for your British pounds.
+Consider the five destinations here for your upcoming holidays and you’re sure to get maximum value for your British pounds.
 All that’s left is to get booked up and start your countdown to departure.